santoydv/GuidanceHub/README.md

 - **Club Involvement**: Details on club activities, analysis of club activeness using AI models based on surveys, and information on achievements in national and inter-college events.
 - **Motivational Sessions & Alumni Interaction**: Talk sessions with professionals, insights from alumni, LinkedIn profiles, and past motivational session videos.

+## Live Demo

+You can view the deployed application at [Student Guidance Platform](https://guidancehub.vercel.app/).

 ## Tech Stack

 - **Frontend**: